WWE Executive Fired After His Wife Is Exposed For Being One Of The Biggest Anti-Muslim Trolls On Twitter

 — Matthew M. Stevens (@stevens_mms) June 1, 2018

-As documented in the report, a former friend of Mekelburg said that Amy claimed the WWE knew of @AmyMek, but instructed “Sal” to keep it quiet.
-When HuffPost asked the company if this was true, an unnamed spokesman for the WWE said, “This is the first time we’re hearing about Amy Mekelburg.”
+As documented in the report, a former friend of Mekelburg said that Amy claimed the WWE knew of her Twitter handle, but instructed “Sal” to keep it quiet.
+When HuffPost asked the company if this was true, an unnamed spokesman for the WWE replied.

 Feeling like that was a cryptic answer, the WWE was once again asked about their awareness of the situation.
-As O’Brien’s HuffPost report documented, they reinforced their answer and gave further information.
+As the HuffPost report documented, they reinforced their answer and gave further information.

 “No. Now that it has come to our attention, Sal Siino is no longer an employee.”